John Kerry warning to Liz Truss not to ‘jigger’ with climate change levies

 Ms Truss raised environmentalist concerns when she said in a televised leadership debate: “I back the net zero target.
 We need to deliver it in a way, though, that doesn't harm people and businesses.

-“That's why I would have a moratorium on the green levy,. take it out of general taxation so that we can relieve the pressure and find better ways to deliver Net Zero.”
+“That's why I would have a moratorium on the green levy and take it out of general taxation so that we can relieve the pressure and find better ways to deliver net zero.”

 Register for free to continue reading